-One of the most sacred protections of the Bill of Rights (the first 10 Amendments to the U.S. Constitution) is the Fourth Amendment, which protects civilians' rights against unreasonable search and search and seizure.
+One of the most sacred protections of the Bill of Rights (the first 10 Amendments to the U.S. Constitution) is the Fourth Amendment, which protects civilians' rights to liberty, property, and privacy.
+This is the amendment that protects against unreasonable search and seizure.
 Despite its importance, it's only one sentence long.
-But what does "unreasonable search and seizure" mean, what exactly is a "search," and how have the courts defined these protections?

-The following is a summary of the Fourth Amendment, including a brief history, the text of the amendment itself, and how it has been interpreted generally.
+The following is a summary of the Fourth Amendment, including a brief history, the text of the amendment itself, and how the courts defined its protections.

 Background of the Fourth Amendment: In Brief